pjordann/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ### DTD Blind Out-of-band

+Here, Collaborator is needed because the client is treating the error and not responding with complete dump of the error message (as it does in next topic).

 >On the exploit server change the hosted file name to ```/exploit.dtd``` as the exploit file with **Document Type Definition (DTD)** extension, containing the following payload.
 The ```&#x25;``` is the Unicode hex character code for percent sign ```%```. **[Parameter entities](https://academy.hackthebox.com/module/134/section/1206)** are referenced using the **percent** character instead of the usual ampersand.

 ```xml